solo582/solo582/README.md

-My currenly learning is JavaScript.
+A am currently learning is JavaScript.